AstraLuma/qwertyuiop.ninja/_posts/2026-02-26-software-is-engineering.md

 Software is no longer a weird hobby of society--it is as critical as bridges.
 We carry memes, relationships, medical care, and well being.

-And we must no ignore the potential harms that brings with.
+And we must not ignore the potential harms that brings with.

 Software Development is Engineering.
 And it's time we took that seriously.